 This topic helps you understand how to configure and use object instance tracking.
 For more information about why you may need to configure this, see Java Memory Thrash.

 When object instance tracking is enabled, AppDynamics tracks the top 20 application and top 20 system (core Java) classes in the heap by default.
 You can configure specific classes to track as described below.

 Enabling object instance tracking increases the amount of information captured by the agents, resulting in additional overhead.
 AppDynamics recommends using object instance tracking only while troubleshooting potential memory leaks.
 It does not normally need to be enabled during normal operation.

-To enable or disable object instance tracking, you need the Configure Agent Properties permission.
+To enable object instance tracking, you need the Configure Agent Properties permission.